hrodriguez007/conncet-four-game-js/README.md

-### This is a University Responsive Website using HTML and CSS
+### This is a Connect Four Game using JS, HTML, and JS
 [Click here to see it live]()